dit/dit/README.rst

 ------------

-Information theory is a powerful extension to probability and statistics, quantifying dependencies among arbitrary random variables in a way tha tis consistent and comparable across systems and scales.
+Information theory is a powerful extension to probability and statistics, quantifying dependencies among arbitrary random variables in a way that is consistent and comparable across systems and scales.
 Information theory was originally developed to quantify how quickly and reliably information could be transmitted across an arbitrary channel.
 The demands of modern, data-driven science have been coopting and extending these quantities and methods into unknown, multivariate settings where